Apply

 Introduction

-The University of Regina websites are a powerful resource that support the fulfillment of the University’s academic mission and strategic goals, and are essential to the recruitment and retention of students and employees.
-This policy outlines the principles and conventions that provide the foundation for developing and publishing University of Regina websites.
+The University of Regina websites are the online public face of the University that support the fulfillment of the University’s academic mission and strategic goals, and are essential to the recruitment and retention of students and employees.
+This policy outlines the principles and conventions that provide the foundation for developing and publishing University of Regina websites to ensure these are accurate, functional, and accessible, and support and reflect the reputation and integrity of the University.

-University employees may be tasked with providing website content, creating a website, purchasing a website on a non-University server, or gathering information or payment online on behalf of the University.
-This policy is intended to govern the University’s web presence as it relates to reputation, risk, security, hosting practices and naming conventions.
+University employees may be tasked with providing website content, creating or purchasing a website, or gathering information or payment online on behalf of the University.
+This policy is intended to govern the University’s web presence as it relates to visual identity, reputation, risk, security, hosting practices and naming conventions.
 It applies to all websites representing the University, regardless of where they are hosted.

 Definitions